mpetayukuri95/EmployeeManagementSytem/README.md

 # EmployeeManagementSytem

-Employee management system is a Restful API(ASP.NET) that allows the following operation through http request and responses:
+Employee management system is a Restful API(ASP.NET) that allows the following operation through http request and responses on a database hosted on the cloud:

 CREATE -
 UPDATE -